 This project included a new and innovative application of cloth-media disk filters (CMDFs) for combined sewer overflow (CSO) treatment followed by ultraviolet (UV) disinfection.
 The design consists of cloth-media disk filters with a 5-micron effective opening size for CSO treatment followed by UV disinfection.

 The CMDFs were also designed to filter the secondary clarifier effluent and, with the addition of alum, are capable of achieving a total phosphorus effluent discharge below 0.3 mg/l.
 The combined WWTP secondary effluent and treated CSO flow was designed to meet the plant’s discharge permit limits.
 The new system was designed and constructed as a guaranteed savings project to minimize ratepayer impacts.
-Bowen served as the generator contractor.
+Bowen served as the general contractor.

 Chlorination is traditionally used to disinfect CSO wastewater; however, the growing awareness of the adverse environmental impacts associated with chlorine disinfection byproducts has led to increasingly restrictive chlorine residual requirements.
 UV disinfection is an efficient and environmentally friendly way to disinfect treated wastewater.